cody-nivens/rothstocks/README.md

 * First is the rising (one hopes) price of the stock.
 * The second is the increased amount of stock (original stock + shares bought by dividend).

-The second part of the project is what I am working on now.

 To set up the secrets for running this app, do the following.

 ```sh